 If you need a ride, you can choose one of several small passenger services, including taxis, shuttles, private hire, and app-based passenger services.
-These services operate under new requirements from 1 October 2017.
 (Find out more about which services are exempt from these requirements ).

 Whether you use a particular service regularly or are trying a new service, here are some tips to help you maintain your safety: